department-of-veterans-affairs/vets-website/content/pages/disability-benefits/eligibility.md

 You may be able to get disability benefits if you have a current illness or injury (known as a condition) that affects your body or mind and:

-- You got sick or injured while serving in the military—and can link this condition to your illness or injury, **or**
+- You got sick or injured while serving in the military—and can link this condition to your illness or injury (called an inservice claim), **or**
-- You had an illness or injury before you joined the military—and serving made it worse
+- You had an illness or injury before you joined the military—and serving made it worse (called a preservice claim), **or**
+- You have a disability related to your active-duty service that didn't appear until after you ended your service (called a postservice claim)

 ### Who’s covered?